simone-sanfratello/sprinter/README.md

 Parameters:
 - `task_id`: Unique identifier for the task.
 Must not be empty.
 - `task`: The task to execute.
 Must be a future that returns `Result<T, E>`.
+- `task_options`: Optional task options
+    - `on_deduped`: Optional function to be called when the task is deduped

 Returns:
 - `Ok(true)` if the task was successfully pushed